 Roundup Weed Killer, created by the company Monsanto, contains harmful chemicals that can cause cancer to those exposed to it.
 Our attorneys at Morgan & Morgan can help you pursue justice for you and your loved ones.
 You never chose to be exposed to carcinogens.
 You only wanted to use a product you believed was safe.

-If you have been exposed to Roundup Weed Killer and, as a result, have developed lymphatic cancer within the last decade, you may be able to participate in a lawsuit to receive compensation for your suffering.
-For more information about how to participate in a class action suit, contact us today.
+If you have been exposed to Roundup Weed Killer and, as a result, have developed lymphatic cancer within the last decade, you may be able to participate in a lawsuit to receive compensation for your suffering.contact us today.

 What is Roundup Weed Killer?

-Monsanto’s Roundup Weed Killer is one of the most popular weedkillers in the world, because it kills pests with minimal damage to crops and the environment.
-It is sprayed on entire fields to kill weeds that would prevent crops from thriving.
-Roundup is also used by landscapers, nursery workers, as well as by homeowners on their home gardens and yards to eliminate common weeds.
-Because of Monsanto’s advertising campaign, it was widely considered one of the safest herbicides, until new research emerged from the International Agency for Research on Cancer linking it to several types of blood cancer.
+Monsanto’s Roundup Weed Killer is one of the most popular weed killers in the world.
+It’s known for killing weeds with minimal damage to plants and the environment.
+Roundup is used by farmers, landscapers, nursery workers, as well as home gardeners.
+Monsanto claims it to be one of the safest herbicides on the market, but new research has emerged from the International Agency for Research on Cancer linking it to several types of blood cancer.

 The Troubling Chemical in Roundup

 The main ingredient in Roundup Weed Killer is glyphosate.
-IARC announced that glyphosate is “probably carcinogenic to humans” in 2015.
-IARC based its findings that glyphosate is carcinogenic after tests showed that glyphosate caused DNA and chromosomal damage in human cells.
-This damage can lead to types of blood cancer.
+The International Agency for Research on Cancer announced that glyphosate is “probably carcinogenic to humans” in 2015.
+The IARC based its conclusion on tests that showed glyphosate caused DNA and chromosomal damage in human cells.
+This damage can lead to several different types of blood cancer.